 We all know we should drink water.
 More water.
 Because most of us probably don’t drink enough, myself included.
-I’m the first one to admit that I find it difficult to drink the recommended eight glasses a day.
-Of course we’re lucky to have it literally on tap, but water can often be uninspiring.
+I’m the first one to admit that I find it difficult to drink the recommended eight (!!!) glasses a day.
+I mean, water (and I do recognise that I am of course lucky to have it literally on tap) in itself is just so boring.
 Then there are times when I simply forget.

-So, I tried out the SodaStream.
-In fact, I tried out two of them, the SodaStream Power and the SodaStream Play.
-The SodaStream Power has just been launched and is a sleek looking appliance with LED lights and an aluminium and black design that looks quite the treat even in my tiny kitchen.
-It has three levels of fizziness ranging from a light sparkle to intense bubbles, so you can adjust it to suit your tastes.
+So, I’ve tried out the SodaStream.
+In fact, I’ve tried out two of them, the SodaStream Power and the SodaStream Play.
+The SodaStream Power has just been launched and is a sleek looking appliance with an aluminium and black design and LED light indicators that looks quite the treat even in my tiny kitchen.
+It has three levels of fizziness ranging from a light sparkle to intense bubbles so you can adjust it to exactly how you like your drink.

 So, here are five ideas for some fizzy water full of healthy flavours.

-I hope you like these ideas and that they provide you with some healthy and refreshing alternatives to plain water.
+I hope you like these ideas and they will provide you with some healthy and refreshing alternatives to plain old water.